 Somehow BSE jumped from cows to humans in Britain about 30 years ago, causing a new variant of CJD, contracted by eating infected meat.
 Fascinatingly, everyone who got vCJD from mad cow had the same genetic marker – although 40% of Caucasians happen to have that marker.
 (I could not find data on its prevalence among non-white people.
 A bit of scientific bigotry, there…) And almost all cases were young adults, most of whom showed symptoms by age 28.

-All told, this new vCJD has thus far killed 177 Britons and 27 Frenchmen.
+All told, this new vCJD has thus far killed 232 humans.
 The peak of the “epidemic” was 31 cases in 1999 in the European Union, and there have been only 3 cases in the EU from 2010 to 2014.
 Keep in mind that millions of Britons were exposed to infected beef before it was all incinerated 20 years ago.

 Let me say this one more time: BSE is the only known prion illness to have jumped the species barrier in real life, and even then it affected a tiny number of people who fit a specific subset of the population.